Ian Harkes: Scottish Premiership

+New England Revolution

+Harkes signed for the 2023 season with Major League Soccer club New England Revolution on July 5, 2023.
+The deal additionally included two club options for 2024 and 2025.
+New England acquired Harkes' MLS rights from D.C.
+United by trading a 2024 MLS SuperDraft second-pick and a conditional $50,000 in General Allocation Money in 2025.
+In signing with the Revolution, Harkes became the second member of his family to play for soccer coach Bruce Arena, and the second to play for the New England Revolution, as Ian's father John Harkes represented the club from 1999 to 2001 and also played under Bruce Arena in college, professionally, and for the US Men's National Team.

+Harkes made his first appearance for his new club on July 8, 2023, coming on as a 68th-minute substitute for Esmir Bajraktarevic in New England's 2–1 loss to New York Red Bulls.

+On July 15, 2023, Harkes made his first start for the Revolution and additionally scored his first two goals for the club, in a 4–0 win against his former club, DC United.
+It was his first two-goal game in his professional career.

+San Jose Earthquakes

+Harkes, along with teammates Dave Romney and Mark-Anthony Kaye, were traded to the San Jose Earthquakes on December 2, 2024 for "around" $500,000 General allocation money and an international roster spot, reuniting Kaye with his former Revolution manager Bruce Arena.

-International
+International career

 Harkes has played for the United States men's national under-20 soccer team.
 On January 8, 2018, he received a call-up for the United States men's national soccer team for a friendly against Bosnia and Herzegovina.
 He is also eligible internationally for England through being born in Derby and Scotland via his Dundonian grandparentage.

 Personal life

-Harkes is the son of former U.S. international, John Harkes, who was the coach of United Soccer League club, FC Cincinnati for the 2016 season.
+Harkes is the son of former U.S. international, John Harkes.
 He is also the son of Cindi Harkes, who played collegiate soccer for Virginia and professionally in the USL W-League for the Maryland Pride and for Sheffield Wednesday Ladies.
 He has two younger sisters, Lauren and Lily.
 In high school, Ian Harkes was a member of the National Honor Society.
 He is of Scottish descent through his paternal grandparents.

 Harkes' wife, Sarah Teegarden, also plays soccer.
 She signed for Scottish Women's Premier League team Celtic in January 2020.